 If you’re at high risk of kidney stones already or have kidney disease, your physician may recommend following a low oxalate diet.
 However, for most people, the benefits of consuming a nutrient dense, high oxalate food, like spinach can outweigh their risks.

-Raw Spinach vs Cooked Spinach: Taste and Texture
+Cooked or Fresh: Taste and Texture

 Raw spinach is slightly sweet and milder than cooked spinach which is more earthy, robust and bitter.
 Raw spinach is crispy and light while cooked spinach becomes soft, heavy and compact.
 Raw spinach leaves are dry while cooked spinach becomes slippery.